Massive List of Chinese Language MOOC Platforms in 2023

 XuetangX

-In October 2013, Tsinghua University along with partner institutions announced the launch of XuetangX, China’s first MOOC platform.
-Over 5000 courses and programs are offered on the MOOC platform, including live streamings, online degrees, microcredentials, and cohort-based boot camps.
-XuetangX reached over 80 million users at its 8 anniversary on October 10, 2021.
+In October 2013, Tsinghua University along with partner institutions in China announced the launch of XuetangX, China’s first MOOC platform.
+The are close to 9000 courses and programs offered on the platform, including live streamings, online degrees, microcredentials, and cohort-based boot camps.
+XuetangX reached over 80 million users at its 8th anniversary on October 10, 2021.

-The platform raised series B funding, moved away from Open edX and redesigned their customized website at the beginning of 2020.
-In April 2020, it went international and now offers around 470 free English courses for global learners.
+The platform raised series B funding, moved away from Open edX and redesigned their website at the beginning of 2020.
+In April 2020, it went international and began to offer around 470 free English courses for global learners.

 Chinese University MOOC

-Chinese University MOOC, also often called iCourse, is the fruit of a collaboration between the Chinese internet giant NetEase and the original iCourse learning platform, which was launched in May 2014.
-The MOOC platform offers over 10000 free university courses with the largest number of nationally-recognized MOOCs.
-Free digital certificates are automatically available when students pass quizzes and the final exam.
-In April 2020, iCourse went international and has offers over 400 free English courses for global learners.
+Chinese University MOOC, also often called iCourse, is the fruit of a collaboration between the Chinese internet giant NetEase and the original iCourse learning platform.
+The MOOC platform offers over 10,000 free university courses, including nationally-recognized MOOCs.
+Free digital certificates are automatically available when students pass quizzes and final exam.

 Zhihui Shu, which translates to “Wisdom Tree”, was launched in December 2012.
-It has the particularity of allowing its university partners to share credit-bearing courses with one another, which effectively facilitates academic credit mobility across China.
-Of a total of 11500+ courses on the platform, over 75% are credit-sharing courses only for on-campus students.
-Over 600 free courses are open for social learners with free digital certificates.
-There are also 12 microcredential programs provided in 2022.
+It has the particularity of allowing its university partners to share credit-bearing courses with one another, facilitating academic credit mobility across China.

 CNMOOC

-In April 2014, Shanghai Jiao Tong University launched CNMOOC, a MOOC platform promoting the integration of MOOCs into China’s on-campus higher education system.
-The MOOC platform offers over 2700 courses and around 1400 of them provide free digital certificates.
+In April 2014, Shanghai Jiao Tong University launched CNMOOC, a online course platform promoting the integration of MOOCs into China’s on-campus higher education system.
+The platform offers over 3000 courses.
+About half of them provide free digital certificates.

 Xue Yin Online

-Xue Yin Online, launched in November 2017, was developed by The Open University of China and Chaoxing Group.
-The purpose of this MOOC platform is to serve as a “credit bank” for vocational skills, facilitating the transfer of credit and the recognition of prior learning across different universities.
-The MOOC platform offers nearly over 9000 free MOOCs with free digital certificates.
+Xue Yin Online launched in November 2017.
+It was developed by The Open University of China and the Chaoxing Group.
+The purpose of this online course platform is to serve as a “credit bank” for vocational skills, facilitating the transfer of credit and the recognition of prior learning across different universities.
+The platform offers nearly over 16,000 course with a free digital certificate.

 Chinese MOOCs

 Chinese MOOCs was founded in February 2015 by Peking University in collaboration with the Alibaba Group.
-Around 133 free courses with free digital certificates are offered on the platform, most of them provided by Peking University.
+About 150 free courses with a free digital certificate are offered on the platform, most of them provided by Peking University.

 UOOC Online

-University Open Online Courses (UOOC) MOOC platform was founded by Shenzhen University in February 2016, subsuming the preexisting MOOC platform from April 2014.
-1174 courses are offered free for social learners and 1150 courses offer credit for on-campus students on the platform.
+The University Open Online Courses (UOOC) platform was founded by Shenzhen University in February 2016, subsuming the preexisting MOOC platform from April 2014.
+The are 1375 free courses on the platform, with the vast majority also offering credit for on-campus students.

 Zhejiang Provincial MOOC Platform

 The Zhejiang Institutions of Higher Learning Online Open Course Sharing Platform — or Zhejiang Provincial MOOC Platform for short — is backed by the Education Department of the province of Zhejiang, south of Shanghai.
-4155 courses are offered on the platform for over 2.8 million students.
+There are 17,500 courses offered on the platform.

 E-Huixue

-In December 2015, the Department of Education of Aihui District, situated in the northwest of China, launched E-Huixue.
+In December 2015, the Department of Education of the Aihui District, situated in the northwest of China, launched E-Huixue.
 Like Zhejiang’s Provincial MOOC Platform, the purpose of E-Huixue is to serve as a regional repository for online courses.
-Nearly 2106 MOOCs with free digital certificates are offered on the platform.
+The platform offers more than 2500 MOOCs with a free digital certificate.

 CQOOC